MetaMorphic-Digital/draw-steel/src/docs/Roll-Data.md

 + Current Victory Points - `@hero.victories`
 + Accumulated XP - `@hero.xp`

-### Kit
-The below bonuses come from a kit, but can be addressed this way in any case:
-+ Bonus to Tier 1 Melee damage - `@abilityBonuses.melee.damage.tier1`
-+ Bonus to Tier 2 Melee damage - `@abilityBonuses.melee.damage.tier2`
-+ Bonus to Tier 3 Melee damage - `@abilityBonuses.melee.damage.tier3`
-+ Bonus to Tier 1 Ranged damage - `@abilityBonuses.ranged.damage.tier1`
-+ Bonus to Tier 2 Ranged damage - `@abilityBonuses.ranged.damage.tier2`
-+ Bonus to Tier 3 Ranged damage - `@abilityBonuses.ranged.damage.tier3`
-+ Bonus to melee distance - `@abilityBonuses.melee.distance`
-+ Bonus to ranged distance - `@abilityBonuses.ranged.distance`

 ### Immunities and Weaknesses
 The below roll data entries work add damage immunities and weaknesses, for example added in effects.
 The numerical value determines how much of a weakness of immunity the actor has